-On top of running a new business, how do you sort income, manage overheads and save enough for your tax bill whilst maintaining a good cash flow and keeping clients happy?
+On top of running a new business, how do you sort income, manage overheads and save enough for your tax bill while maintaining good cash flow and keeping clients happy?

-If you've recently taken the leap into freelancing, then allow us to help.
+If you've recently become a freelancer, then allow us to help.

 We've teamed up with Coconut – the current account for freelancers and self-employed people – to offer this complete guide to going freelance, managing money and surviving.
 From choosing a business name and registering with HMRC as self-employed to crafting professional-looking invoices and chasing payments without feeling rude or awkward – we've got it covered.